BhavyeMathur/goopylib-v1/README.md

 * Created the Line Wiki
 * Added a try-except clause to the Line Vector Equation definition to handle verticle lines (undefined slope)
 * Fixed bug with Polygon not filling itself the specified colour

+* Renamed the Linear & Cosine Interpolation function to `Linear/CosineCurve()` functions
+* Added new Linear, Cosine, Cubic, and Hermite Interpolation functions that interpolate between 2 points
+* The Goopy `imports.py` files now import the CurvedLine class too
+* Added a `CURVE_INTERPOLATIONS` variable to the `constants.py` file

+* Added cosine, linear, and cubic interpolation to the Curved Line class - it's actually a curved line now!
+* Added a `bounds_width` argument to the Line classes that determines how close a mouse click has to be to be considered clicking the line

 #### 1.0.65-beta 11th July 2020